 - Improving women’s ability to successfully complete court sentences or other court-mandated activities.

+The WHEN Program operated in four sites across New York State: Niagara Falls, Syracuse, Buffalo and Manhattan.
 In 2015, the WHEN program provided case management services to 152 women at the three sites in western and central New York, an increase of 29 percent from the previous year.

 Of those, 118 were new clients, 93% of whom were referred to at least one health or social service provider.
 In Niagara Falls and Syracuse, 67 and 53 percent of women kept their appointments, respectively.
 In Buffalo, the newest site, 57 percent of women kept their appointments.